 “So we’re working with governments and local organisations to design and install fish ladders.
 These allow fish to migrate while avoiding the irrigation systems.
 It started in Laos and we’re now scaling it up to five other countries in the region.
 The key is balancing sustainable fish ecology with the needs of people.
 For instance, one of the wetlands we work in, local people can harvest 60 kilos of fish per hectare.
 But with a fish ladder, you can double that amount while still maintaining a sustainable population of fish.

 “One of the huge problems is that people aren’t aware of the precarious position we’re in with regard to fish populations, at home and abroad.
 Investment in irrigation can bring security to people.
 However, if it is at the risk of decimating fish populations, the long-term effects will be disastrous.

 “We are at the edge of a cliff.
 As researchers we are trying to help us step back from the edge.
 Key to this is education and the dissemination of knowledge.
-So our students are furthering the knowledge base, we’re sharing our insights with governments and organisations, and we’re providing education and training to help local people tackle these global problems.”
+So our students are furthering the knowledge base.
+We’re sharing our insights with governments and organisations.
+Plus, we’re providing education and training to help local people tackle these global problems.”

 Do you want to explore ecology and preserve animal species?

 You can make a difference to how human populations and wildlife interact, to create beneficial outcomes for both.
 Our environmental science courses – at undergraduate and postgraduate level – give you just that opportunity.

 At CSU, we’re all about big ideas; and we’re not afraid to explore some thought-provoking questions.
 Our academics want to get debate out of the comfort zone to address today’s hottest topics.